NishnathPolav/FocusGuard/readme.txt

-This is our Hackathon Project for OneHack Hackathon Project Name is Face Gaurd
+This is our Hackathon Project for OneHack Hackathon Project Name is FocusGaurd
-We have created a software using AI and Computer Vission to detect if you are paying attention, so you can eliminate distractions.
+We have created a software using AI and Computer Vision to detect if you are paying attention, so you can eliminate distractions.
 This project won best begginer project :)

 Install these libraries to use the code